 - Capability ID is 08h to indicate that this is a HyperTransport capability list item. - Capabilities Pointer points to the next item in the capability list, or 00h if this is the last item. - Index is a read-write field that selects which register set is being accessed.
 00b selects the regular link configuration register set.
 01b selects the receiver BIST register set.
 10b selects the transmitter BIST register set.
 11b is reserved.
-Reserved in devices without BIST. - Capability Type is read-only D0h to indicate that this is a Gen3 capability block.
+Reserved in devices without BIST. - Capability Enumeration is read-only to indicate which optional Gen3 capabilities are supported. - Capability Type is read-only D0h to indicate that this is a Gen3 capability block.